 The permanent residency requires no renewal or re-application.
 Other U.S. non-immigrant visas, such as E-2 and H may never result in permanent residency, have time limits, and require additional filings with USCIS or Department of State.
 Furthermore, U.S. immigration laws may change and prevent future approval when a renewal of visa is required.

-Step 3: USCIS Form I-829 – Petition by Entrepreneur to Remove Conditions.
-One year and nine months after initial I-526 approval, investors can file a completed Form I-829 with the USCIS to have conditions removed from their Green Card and establish permanent residency.
-With this petition, the investor must demonstrate that the investment was sustained throughout the two-year conditional period and that job creation requirements were met by the project.
+Step 3: USCIS Form I-829 – Petition by Investor to Remove Conditions on Permanent Resident Status.
+One year and nine months after initial I-526 approval, investors can file a completed Form I-829 with the USCIS to have conditions removed from their green card and establish permanent residency.
+With this petition, the investor must demonstrate that the investment was sustained throughout the two-year conditional period and that job creation requirements were met by the Project.
 During this process, the investor is aided by their chosen Regional Center in providing the requisite documentation.
 Upon approval of the I-829 application, full permanent resident status is given to the investor and his or her spouse and any unmarried children under 21 years of age.

 EB-5 Regional Center FAQ